 Document repository is not supported.

-If you are familiar with the SAP Cloud Platform Mobile Services Neo cockpit, you will find that there are several differences in the Mobile Services Cloud Foundry cockpit.
+If you are familiar with the SAP mobile service cockpit, you will find that there are several differences in the mobile services Cloud Foundry cockpit.
 The major changes are:

-Access to Mobile Services cockpit is authenticated with the SAP ID Service (Default identity provider).
+Access to SAP mobile service cockpit is authenticated with the SAP Identity and Authentication Service (Default identity provider).
 The Trust Configuration from the Cloud sub-account is only used at runtime (when a user connects through a mobile application).